/ Environmental /

-Additionally, WM has developed a GHG Inventory Management Plan (IMP) for internal use.
+Additionally, WM has developed and maintained an annual GHG Inventory Management Plan (IMP) as an internal governance and controls document.
 The IMP is a dynamic document to provide WM with a summary of emission sources associated with the company’s activities, and the associated emissions quantified using standardized methods.
 Included in the inventory are processes for:

 - Choosing a base year for the GHG emissions inventory against which future emissions will be tracked.